No products in the cart.

 If you want to get the most milligrams of CBD for your dollar, look no further than hemp flower.
 Most hemp farms will carry CBD flower as it requires almost no specialized equipment to produce, it’s easy to store, and it’s easy to ship.

 Full-spectrum refers to CBD products that still contain trace amounts of THC in them.

-Broad-spectrum refers to CBD products that have had just the THC removed.
-The other 100+ cannabinoids native to the hemp plant are still present.
+Broad-spectrum refers to CBD products that have had their trace amounts of THC removed.
+Broad-spectrum CBD products may or may not contain the other 100+ native cannabinoids native to the hemp plant.

 5. The Relaxation of Smokable Cannabis Without The “High”

 Smoking CBD flower will not make you feel “high.”

 THC is a cannabinoid produced in high concentrations by some cannabis plants (classified as marijuana.)
 It’s responsible for the psychoactive high that users feel from recreational and medicinal marijuana.

 Note: All of that said, there are some “CBD” flowers on the market today that have compliant levels of delta-9 THC and high levels of THCa, the precursor to delta-9.
 When smoked, THCa converts into delta-9 THC.
 This type of hemp flower exploits a loophole in the system and will make you feel intoxicated.
 If you’re looking for a CBD flower that will not get you high, make sure to look at the flower’s certificate of analysis.
 This third-party lab document should tell you the total THC and total CBD present in your flower.
 Be sure to pick a strain with relatively low total THC concentrations.